bachya/simplisafe-python/README.md

 * `simplipy.errors.TokenExpiredError`: an error related to an expired access token

-# Access and Refresh Tokens
+# Refreshing the Access Token

 When `simplipy.get_systems()` is run, everything is set to make repeated authorized requests against the SimpliSafe cloud.
 At some point, however, the